varunj166/react-proforma/README.md

 }
 ```

-Here we are making use of the `custom()` method chained to `fieldValidator()`. `custom()` takes a function as it's sole argument, which will be executed by `custom()`.
+Here we are making use of the `custom()` method chained to `fieldValidator()`. `custom()` takes a function as it's sole argument, which will be executed by Proforma during validation.
 If your function returns a string value, that value will be added to the current error messages for that field.

 But we can make things even more concise in this case, by making use of the `.equals()` method: